perlmaster/perlstuff/README.md

 tcp-client-2.pl - tcp client script
-hexdump.pl - generate a hex/char dump of a block of data hex-dump-file.pl - generate a hex/char dump of a file
+hexdump.pl - generate a hex/char dump of a block of data hex-dump-file.pl - generate a hex/char dump of a file extract-ip.pl - extract all the IPV4 addresses from a text file

 the other files in this repository are files that are "required" by the above named scripts